doriansmiley/10-kGPT/README.md

 - Creatre your .env file and add `OPENAI_API_KEY=<YOUR_KEY>`, `SEC_API_KEY=<YOUR_KEY>` and `SEC_API_ENDPOINT=https://api.sec-api.io/`
 - run `npm run start $TICKER` passing the ticker symbol of the ocmpany you want to analyze.

 This will run `node node-index` passing the ticker symbok you specify and save responses to the `responses` directory.
+The script currently only analyzes the most rescent 10-Q.

 You can view output in the responses directory.
 The chunks used to generate each response is under `responses/secAPI`.
 This can be useful to audit what inputs were used to generatr the response.